mariaciceri/loan_default_predictor/README.md

 + Business Requiremet 1: The client is interested in understanding the key factors that contribute to a loan default.
 + Business Requirement 2: The client is interested in implementing a predictive model capable of determining the likelihood of a customer defaulting on a loan.

+## User Stories

++ As a non-technical user, I want to view a project summary that clearly outlines the scope of the project.

++ As a non-technical user, I can view the studies conducted in the project and read about the hypotheses and their validations.

++ As a client, I want to understand the most important attributes of a loan application that influence the likelihood of default.
+    + Business requirement 1.

++ As a client, I want to predict with high certainty the likelihood that a loan applicant will default.
+    + Business requirement 2.

++ As a client, I want to easily input live data and receive a prediction through a user-friendly dashboard.
+    + Business requirement 2.

++ As a technical user, I want to understand the ML steps used to make the status prediction, so I can comprehend the model employed.

++ As a technical user, I want to know the model's performance to ensure the predictions are reliable.
+    + Business requirement 2.

++ As a client or non-technical user, I want to view relevant plots to easily visualize how different loan attributes relate to default.
+    + Business requirement 1.

++ As a technical user, I can read about the rationale behind the chosen evaluation metrics to understand why they were used to assess model performance.

++ As a technical user, I can visualize relevant plots to assess the model’s reliability.

 ## Hypothesis

 + **Hypothesis 1**: